IharYakimush/asp-net-core-trace-identifiers/README.md

 public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
-    // Should be configured as eraly as possible in middlewares app.UseTraceIdentifiers();
+    // Should be configured as early as possible in middlewares app.UseTraceIdentifiers();
 }
 ```